 After completing the form, retain a photocopy for your records, then send the form itself to the Records Center for review and processing.
 If you have already destroyed the records, the Records Center will file the notification; if the records are to be destroyed by the Records Center staff, you will receive another copy of the notification once this has been accomplished.

-To ask the Records Center to destroy paper records that do not require confidential shredding, complete the Records Destruction Notification form as instructed above.
+To ask the Records Center to pick up and destroy paper records, complete the Records Destruction Notification form as instructed above.

 For the destruction date, use the date at which the records became eligible for destruction, even if that date has already passed.
 If the records are duplicates (and thus non-record material that can be destroyed at any time), write "Copies" or "Duplicates" next to the Record Series Title, and use either today's date or "Immediate" for the destruction date.